THIS CHALLENGE HAS BEEN COMPLETED.

-Congratulations to the winner of this month's Game Design Showdown with 11 votes:
+Congratulations to the winner of this month's tight fight for the Game Design Showdown victory:

 CRITIQUES: Post constructive critiques and commentary about the entries to this Challenge in the Critiques Thread.

 Design a board game on which the icons on this image play a central role.

 You can use the entire image as a board, or sets of icons as tiles, or individual icons on cards or anything you want, as long as the game is somehow focused on the icons and hazards depicted by them.

 Theme: Danger, accidents, pain or any similar concept suggested by the icons.
 Other than that, feel free to elaborate any way you like.
 Humor, educational, realistic, whatever works.